LiuJi0Fen04/zk-book-prod/content/cp8 elliptic-curve-addition/en/elliptic-curve-addition.md

 This says $B$ is equal to it’s inverse.
 But $B$ is not the identity element (which is the only element that can be the inverse of itself), so we have a contradiction.

-Thankfully, there is a way to rescue this.
+<u>Thankfully, there is a way to rescue this.
 Just define point addition to be the third point *flipped over the y axis*.
-Again, we are *allowed to do this* because binary operators can be defined however we like, we just care that our definitions satisfy the group laws.
+Again, we are *allowed to do this* because binary operators can be defined however we like, we just care that our definitions satisfy the group laws.</u>

 So the correct way to add elliptic curve points is represented graphically below